ReStackor Web

 Average suspension velocities for a 21" dirt knobby as a function of bike speed and bump height

 At higher speeds, the right hand figure, a 3 inch bump at 50 mph results in a suspension velocity of 300 inches/sec.
 This would blow through a 12 inch stroke in about 0.04 seconds.
 Suspension bump velocities are substantially higher than the suspension movements produced rolling over small bumps at low speed or the motions occurring when throwing your bike down into a corner.
-These differences in velocity and the differences between high speed and low speed suspension motions.

 Suspension velocities vs bump height for different wheel diameters are on the ReStackor web site: www.ShimReStackor.com/suspension-velocity.htm